 How I Trade with this MT4 Period Converter

-Whenever I’m setting up my charts for the Top Dog Trading system, which uses fractal energy, I need to create groups of 3 custom time frames that are 3 periods apart from each other.
+If I’m setting up my charts to trade a multiple time frame strategy, I could create groups of 3 custom time frames that are 3 periods apart from each other.
 Something like this: GBPUSD 8 Hours – 1 Day – 3 Days (8 Hours x 3 = 1 Day x 3 = 3 Days).

-Note: I could also apply the custom period converter to my 1D chart and set the “PeriodMultiplier” to 3 to produce a 3 Day chart.
+Note: I could also apply the custom period converter to my 1-Day chart and set the “PeriodMultiplier” to 3 to produce a 3-Day chart.

 Now, I have a short, medium, and long time frame group for swing trading setups.
 Lastly, I would save this as a separate profile for this currency, and call it something like GBPUSD 8H-D1-D3 or GBPUSD Swing Trade.